jamestouri/Vehicle-Detection-Tracking/README.md

 I could tweak the squares for a smoother transition, and work on the false positive based on a sanity test, or if there was a box drawn previously, then it would show a square in the video.

+Lots of inspiration and help came from previous student's posts on Medium, specifically Nick Hortovanyi and Mithi, which overall helped me look at the specific detail.